gonzex/test_abidocs/doc/developers/abimkdocs.md

 Note that the ID must be of the form "FirstauthornameYEAR", e.g. "Amadon2008" (start with an uppercase letter, then lower case, then four-digit year).
-Possibly, a letter might be added in case of ambiguity: e.g. there exists also `Amadon2008a` Then, build the HTML using `abimkdocs`.
+Possibly, a letter might be added in case of ambiguity: e.g. there exists also `Amadon2008a` Then, build the HTML using `mksite.py`.

 ## Topics: how to add/modify?